kunihiko44/freemarket_sample_50c/README.md

 |password|string|null:false|

 ### Assosiation
-has_one :user_details, dependent: :destroy
+has_one :user_detail, dependent: :destroy
-has_one :user_addresses, dependent: :destroy
+has_one :user_addresse, dependent: :destroy
-has_one :credit_cards, dependent: :destroy
+has_one :credit_card, dependent: :destroy
-has_many :points, dependent: :destroy
 has_many :comments, dependent: :destroy
 has_many :products, dependent: :destroy has_many :likes, dependent: :destroy